DennisdeBest/GarminDataSummary/README.md

 The `activities` flag can take a comma-separated list of activities or "All" to process all activities.
 For example, `-activities="Run,Treadmill Running"` or `-activities="All"`.

-By default the output is rendered as tables but can also be set to json with `-output=json`
+By default, the output is rendered as tables but can also be set to json with `-output=json`

+There are optional `startDate` and `endDate` arguments.
+They can be in the datetime format `2023-02-01T15:04:05` or just the date format `2023-02-01`.
+If just setting the date it will take the earliest on the start date and the latest on the end date.

 ### Examples